32 great wine bars and wine restaurants in Amsterdam 2023

 Address: Tijdelijk op:, Geldersekade 29, Leidseplein 26, Amsterdam

 Restaurant Lastage in the Lastage quarters near Amsterdam Central Station is your favourite living room before it is a restaurant.
 Warm and welcoming it is regularly host to a mishmash of wine lovers, local wealthy elite and Dutch theatre artists.
 With a maximum of 26 guests, it is impossible to leave this homely establishment without gaining new friends.
 The cooking style is honest and expressive with a strong traditional French influence.
 Must-try is their classic epoisses with brioche and (sorry-to-say) foie gras.
-Patron chef Rogier van Dam has held his Michelin star for quite some years,...
+Patron chef Rogier van Dam doesn't back down from his responsibilities and...

 Address: IJdok 185, Amsterdam